 We also invite reflections and provocations on how the discipline of theatre and performance studies might be revised, continuing conversations around historic and ongoing institutional exclusions, and practices of decolonisation within the discipline.

-We invite presentations that relate with the theme of ‘Engaging with Dissonance’ in all forms of theatre practice, performance, performance studies, formal and informal performer training, stagecraft and theatre/drama in education.
+We invite presentations that relate to the theme of ‘Revisions’ in all forms of theatre practice, performance, performance studies, formal and informal performer training, stagecraft and theatre/drama in education.
 Themes might include, but are not limited to:

-The symposium is free and open to all postgraduates currently enrolled on a postgraduate course and early career researchers.
+The symposium is free and open to all postgraduates currently enrolled on a postgraduate course, as well as early career researchers.

 Abstracts should be 250 words in length.
 All abstracts should be sent to email@example.com.
 When submitting your abstract, please also include a short biography (no more than 50 words) and a brief note on technical requirements (if any) in the same document.
 Those wishing to use alternative approaches to presenting research, such as performance lectures, are asked to include an additional 100 words detailing your intended presentation methods.